MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-landing-zone-plan.md

 ---
-title: Plan for Oracle on Azure VMs landing zone accelerator
+title: Plan for Oracle on Azure Virtual Machines landing zone accelerator
-description: Learn about how to plan for Oracle on Azure VMs landing zone accelerator.
+description: Learn about how to plan for Oracle on Azure Virtual Machines landing zone accelerator.
 author: jjaygbay1
 ms.author: jacobjaygbay
 ms.reviewer: ramakoni